johanngan/special_relativity/docs/guided_tour/5-dilationcontraction.md

 Notice how the lines of constant time have desynchronized in the moving frame, as we know should happen.
 At x = 0, the time interval starts at t = 0, but at x = -0.5, the interval starts a little later, at t = 0.4.
 But never mind that.
 Let's just fix our attention to x = 0 (a vertical line through the middle of the spacetime diagram).
 We can imagine this is where the moving observer sits, experiencing the passage of time.

 Notice that the time interval starts at t = 0, and finishes at t = 3.
 So, a period of five seconds in the lab frame is experienced as only *three* seconds by the moving observer.
-A person in the lab frame (let's call her Alice) has aged five seconds, while the moving observer (let's call him Bob) has aged by three; time is dilated for the moving observer.
+A person in the lab frame has aged five seconds, while the moving observer has aged by three; time is dilated for the moving observer.

 # Length Contraction